Logius-standaarden/OAuth-NL-profiel/Preface.md

 Upon service provisioning, the service uses the identifier of the User for access control within the service.

 ## Introduction
-For the Authorization code flow usecase to work the following application building blocks need to be in place:
+For the Client credentials flow and Authorization code flow usecases to work properly the following application building blocks need to be in place:
-1. the Resource Server (usually described as the API)
+1. the **Resource Server** (usually described as the API)
-2. the Authorization Server
+2. the **Authorization Server**
-3. the Client (application)
+3. the **Client** (application)

 ### Resource Server
 The service is provided by a public/governmental organization.